csamatas/freeclimb-cli/docs/applications.md

   APPLICATIONID  A string that uniquely identifies this application resource.

 OPTIONS
+  -F, --voiceFallbackUrl=voiceFallbackUrl    The URL that FreeClimb will request if it times out waiting for a response
+                                             from the voiceUrl.
+Used for inbound calls only.
+Note: A PerCL response is expected to control the inbound call.

-  -F, --smsFallbackUrl=smsFallbackUrl        The URL that FreeClimb will request if it times out waiting for a response
+  -U, --smsFallbackUrl=smsFallbackUrl        The URL that FreeClimb will request if it times out waiting for a response
                                              from the smsUrl.
 Used for inbound SMS only.
 Note: Any PerCL returned will be ignored.

-  -V, --voiceFallbackUrl=voiceFallbackUrl    The URL that FreeClimb will request if it times out waiting for a response
+  -V, --voiceUrl=voiceUrl                    The URL that FreeClimb will request when an inbound call arrives on a phone
-                                             from the voiceUrl.
-Used for inbound calls only.
-Note: A PerCL response is expected to control the inbound call.
+                                             number assigned to this application.
+Used only for inbound calls.

   -a, --alias=alias                          A human readable description of the application, with maximum length 64
                                              characters.